Empathy in autistic people: History

-In his first description of Asperger’s syndrome in 1943, Hans Asperger stated that the children he studied “lack empathy.”
+In his first description of Asperger's syndrome in 1943, Hans Asperger stated that the children he studied "lack empathy".
 Leo Kanner, who identified infantile autism, initially hypothesized that autistic children lacked empathy because they had not received it from their parents, particularly their mothers.
-This hypothesis, later abandoned by Kanner, was popularized internationally by Bruno Bettelheim in La Forteresse vide (1967) and adopted by many psychoanalysts, particularly in France, before being rejected.
+This hypothesis, later abandoned by Kanner, was popularized internationally by Bruno Bettelheim in The Empty Fortress (1967) and adopted by many psychoanalysts, particularly in France, before being rejected.
 Historically, some individuals may have been studied for empathy-related traits without receiving an autism diagnosis.
-For example, Eva Ssuchareva (1926) and later Wolff and Chess (1964) examined children diagnosed with schizoid personality disorder, whose described behaviors and empathy closely resembled what would later be identified as Asperger’s syndrome.
+For example, Eva Ssuchareva (1926) and later Wolff and Chess (1964) examined children diagnosed with schizoid personality disorder, whose described behaviors and empathy closely resembled what would later be identified as Asperger's syndrome.

 In his 1993 monograph, British psychologist R. Peter Hobson compared the empathy of an autistic person to that of a chimpanzee.

-A major scientific debate on the empathy of autistic individuals began in 1985 with the publication of the article Does the autistic child have a “theory of mind”? by Simon Baron-Cohen, A. M. Leslie, and Uta Frith.
+A major scientific debate on the empathy of autistic individuals began in 1985 with the publication of the article Does the autistic child have a "theory of mind"? by Simon Baron-Cohen, A. M. Leslie, and Uta Frith.
 Based on their initial experiments, the authors concluded that there is a specific and persistent empathy deficit in autism, independent of intellectual ability.
-They stated that “our results strongly support the hypothesis that autistic children considered as a group fail to employ theory of mind.”
-Baron-Cohen later used the term “mindblindness” to describe this concept.
+They stated that "our results strongly support the hypothesis that autistic children considered as a group fail to employ theory of mind."
+Baron-Cohen later used the term "mindblindness" to describe this concept.
 The article generated significant interest in the field and led to numerous subsequent studies.
 This theory remains one of the most widely known regarding empathy in autism.

-In 1992, a study compared 18 autistic children “without intellectual disability” to a group of non-autistic children.
-Participants were asked questions about their own emotions, the interpretation of others’ emotions, and the reasons for those emotions.
+In 1992, a study compared 18 autistic children "without intellectual disability" to a group of non-autistic children.
+Participants were asked questions about their own emotions, the interpretation of others' emotions, and the reasons for those emotions.
 The autistic group scored lower on all three measures.
 They also took more time to respond and displayed expressions of concentration, suggesting that their answers required additional analysis.
 Among autistic participants, higher IQ scores were associated with better performance, whereas no such correlation was observed in the non-autistic group.

-In 2004, British researcher Uta Frith examined Asperger’s syndrome, stating: “Experimental evidence suggests that individuals with Asperger syndrome may lack an intuitive theory of mind (mentalising), but may be able to acquire an explicit theory of mind.”
-At that time, Asperger’s syndrome was regarded as a distinct form of autism.
-With the publication of the DSM-5 in 2013, the diagnosis was merged into the broader category of autism spectrum disorder (ASD), which includes among its diagnostic criteria a deficit in “socio-emotional reciprocity.”
+In 2004, British researcher Uta Frith examined Asperger's syndrome, stating: "Experimental evidence suggests that individuals with Asperger syndrome may lack an intuitive theory of mind (mentalising), but may be able to acquire an explicit theory of mind."
+At that time, Asperger's syndrome was regarded as a distinct form of autism.
+With the publication of the DSM-5 in 2013, the diagnosis was merged into the broader category of autism spectrum disorder (ASD), which includes among its diagnostic criteria a deficit in "socio-emotional reciprocity".

 In recent years, most research has focused on theory of mind and cognitive empathy in autistic children and adolescents.
-Few studies have examined behavioral responses to others’ emotions, and none have investigated whether autistic children are sensitive to emotional contagion, such as laughing when others in the same room laugh.
+Few studies have examined behavioral responses to others' emotions, and none have investigated whether autistic children are sensitive to emotional contagion, such as laughing when others in the same room laugh.